open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 conda --version
 ```

-After we installed the Archiconda successfully, we can creat the virtual env `mmdeploy` using the command below.
+After we installed the Archiconda successfully, we can create the virtual env `mmdeploy` using the command below.
 ```shell
 conda create -n mmdeploy python=3.6  # must be python 3.6 conda activate mmdeploy